New Student Group Recognition

 Step 2: Student Engagement Financial Advisor sends a welcome email to the group with financial advisor information as well as account number.

-Step 3: Student Engagement Financial Advisor and IGB advisor will notify to enroll student leaders in training on respective policies and procedures to officially receive funding (such as Club Refuel, etc.).
+Step 3: Student Engagement Financial Advisor and IGB advisor will notify to enroll student leaders in training on respective policies and procedures to officially receive funding.

 Groups may appeal to the IGB and in some instances, are granted a secondary (or tertiary) interview if the full board votes it so.
 Usually, these interviews are granted if new information surfaces that the full board (through vote) believes are critical to the understanding of the group and its functions.